30 INSPIRING NATIVITY SCENE PICTURES

 Nativity scene art serves as a beautiful reminder of the true meaning of this season, especially after a long and difficult year.
 Christmas may look different this time around.
 We shop differently; we connect with loved ones differently; we may even have had to worship differently.
-However, Christmas 2020 has the potential to be especially meaningful as we direct our focus on the Savior of our broken world.
+However, Christmas this year potential to be especially meaningful as we direct our focus on the Savior of our broken world.

 Here are some of our favorite Nativity scene pictures from our artists and photographers this year.
 We hope they invite peace and warmth into your home.

 New Nativity Scene Paintings